Deer

 Previously, the Indian hog deer (below) and three other small Asian deer were placed in the genus Axis (above).
 However, genetic studies have revealed that they differ sufficiently from the spotted deer (above) to constitute a separate genus.

-I have not been able to find an explanation regarding the etymology of the generic name.
-The last part is a Latinized version of Ancient Greek elaphos (‘deer’), and the first part may be derived from Ancient Greek hyle (‘forest’).
+The last part of the generic name is a Latinized version of Ancient Greek elaphos (‘deer’), and the first part is probably derived from Ancient Greek hyle (‘forest’).

 Hyelaphus porcinus Indian hog deer